 Catholic worship on this site dates back to 1749.
 In the 1830s, a priest administered rights for Catholics in Marietta.
 The priest would conduct mass in ‘the little brick house of one Felix McGuire’ at the corner of South Fifth and Hart Streets.
 By 1838, the catholic population was large enough that the Bishop of Cincinnati appointed a full-time priest in Washington County.

 In 1837, the Bishop purchased two lots and constructed a small structure.
 The lower floor of the building was used to conduct mass until 1853.
 After a while, the building was condemned as unsafe.
 The roof was too heavy for the walls of the building and it was collapsing.
 The Parish did look at moving away from the site.
-However, the parish decided to rebuild on this site by strengthening the walls and adding roof support.
+However, the parish decided to rebuild this site by strengthening the walls and adding roof supports.

 During the next decade, a spire was added and three bells were placed in the tower.
 After some serious flooding, the congregation decided that they needed to move to another location.
 The congregation approved the move to Fourth and Wooster Street.

 The Church served the population from those days until now.
 The most dramatic episode in the church’s history came in 2013.
 Pope Francis approved the Church’s elevation to a Basilica.
 As a Basilica, St. Mary’s shares the same standing and relationship with the Holy See (AKA the See of Rome).
 The Basilica is entitled to use the Papal symbols.
 The basilica was inaugurated at a solemn Mass on November 5, 2014.

 The Children’s Toy And Doll Museum offers a glimpse of the past into children’s entertainment in the 1800s and the early 1900s.
 The Museum has nine rooms that display both vintage and antique dolls and toys.
 Some of the vintage dolls that are on display include:

 - Barbie dolls